spenceryr/Lotus-58-Classic-Choc-V1/README.md

 ## Things to note when ordering PCB's
+### Finding the Gerber files

-**If you are not aiming at modifying things, don't look for the gerber files in the folders, pretty please!**
+If you are not aiming at modifying things, don't look for the gerber files in the folders, pretty please!</BR>

-And please don't open yet another issue about it!
+And please don't open yet another issue about it! </BR>
 The gerber files are where they belong, zipped up in releases, look under that header for the version you want.

+### Tips & Tricks
 - Most PCB manufacturers have a MOQ of 5 PCB's, meaning you end up with 2½ keyboards when finished.
 - The recommended PCB thickness is 1.6 mm, both for the main PCB and plates to allow the keyswitches to grip the plate and lock in place securely.